Understanding Our Class Levels

 Building awareness of your body and your partner while developing comfort in the social dance environment.

 You’re discovering what connection feels like — recognising tension and compression, maintaining simple posture, and finding your own rhythm in the music.
 Small changes take conscious effort and a few attempts.
-You’re introduced to the cultural origins of the dance: a living tradition rooted in the Savoy Ballroom and created by Black artists.
+You’re introduced to the origins of the dance: a tradition rooted in the Savoy Ballroom and created by Black artists.

 Ready for Level 1?
 You maintain basic connections across different partners, and you notice when something feels off.